hm-lang/core/proposals/README.md

 `what` statements are comparable to `switch-case` statements in C/C++, but in hm-lang the `case` keyword is not required.
 You can use the keyword `else` for a case that is not matched by any others, i.e., the default case.
+We switch from the standard terminology for two reasons: (1) even though `switch X` does describe that the later logic will branch between the different cases of what `X` could be, `what X` is more descriptive as to checking what `X` is, which is the important thing that `what` is doing at the start of the statement.
+(2) `switch` is something that a class instance might potentially want to do, e.g., `MyInstance switch(Background1)`, and having `switch` as a keyword negates that possibility.

 TODO: non-ternary example with numbers.
 TODO: explain how `case` values are cast to the same type as the value being `what`-ed.